johnmartindev/threejs-journey/study-notes.md

 ## 1.1. - First impressions of the course

 The main take-away from this introduction is that ThreeJS is now a stable, mature technology.
-It is capable of producing a vast array of media for all sorts of projects (as seen on ThreeJs.org examples).
+It is capable of producing a vast array of media for all sorts of projects (as seen in ThreeJS.org examples).

-Simon warns that some parts of the course (particularly the section on shaders) causes a lot of people to struggle.
+Simon warns that some parts of the course (particularly the section on shaders) cause a lot of people to struggle.
 While difficult and/or boring, it's important to power through such content.

-"If it's hard to learn, it's valuable knowledge"!
+> "If it's hard to learn, it's valuable knowledge"!

 ## 1.2.1 - What is ThreeJS?

-- ThreeJS (or Three.js) is a 3D JavaScript library.
+- ThreeJS (or "Three.js") is a 3D JavaScript library.
 - It uses the MIT license.
 - It was originally created by "Mr. Doob" (Ricardo Cabello) — now maintained by thousands of contributors.
 - It enables developers to create 3D experiences for the web.
 - It works with WebGL, but can also work with SVG and CSS (in limited ways).
 - See the change logs on the Three.js Github repo for changes.

 ## 1.2.2 Applications of the technology